danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 hunt for these options more and more, where they have been superseded by Facebook and Google, the two clearly dominant social sign-in providers.

-Authentication is hard, even if you outsource the problem to social sign-in providers.
+Authentication is hard, even if outsourcing the problem to social sign-in providers.
 This means authentication systems stick around for a long time.
 Given how they are used and the relatively uncommon practice of getting users to reconfigure their authentication, they tend to accumulate code paths that